ajayioyetomi/morra-game/README.md

 For more about [Morra Click Here](https://en.wikipedia.org/wiki/Morra_(game))

+## Features
+- React Interface (Functional Components)
+- Deployer and Attacher View and Functionality
+- Wager control and determination
+- Getting Hand and Num view and Functionality
+- Loop and Draw
+- Announcing Winner

 ## Acknowledgements
 I want to acknowledge Nick Stanford, JP Miller, Emmanuel Agbavwe And the entire Reach team and its community.
 Thank you for the pointer and tutorials.